WebAssembly/component-model/design/mvp/Explainer.md

 the middle of a `read` or `write`.
 (See also [the `close` built-ins] in the Canonical ABI explainer.)

+TODO: Describe how the `option<error-context>` is represented as i32 in the Canonical ABI.

 ##### 🔀 Error Context built-ins

 ###### `error-context.new`